MicrosoftDocs/ai-builder/ai-builder-docs/publish-text-classification-model.md

 > [!NOTE]
 >
 > Due to the character limitation of the field name, if the provided syntax creates text that is over the character limit, AI Builder cuts off the end of the text.
-This means that the project name might be incomplete or missing.
+This means that the model name might be incomplete or missing.
 You should choose shorter names so everything is visible.

 ### Next step